August 9, 2022

-I'm often asked questions like “what supplements should I take,” “why should I take supplements,” and “do we really even need supplements at all.”
-After all, if you, like me, are following a healthy lifestyle, I'll wager that you probably eat plenty of plants, prioritize sleep, hydrate with filtered (or, dare I say at the risk of wearing my tinfoil hat, structured) water, and expose yourself to the sun as much as possible.
+I'm often asked questions such as, “Do I need supplements?”, “Why should I take supplements?”, and “What supplements should I take?”.
+After all, if you, like me, are leading a healthy lifestyle, I'll wager that you probably eat plenty of plants, prioritize sleep, hydrate with filtered (or, dare I say, at the risk of wearing my tinfoil hat, structured) water, and expose yourself to the sun as much as possible.

-In other words, you, like me are probably what I call a “healthy, woo-woo geek”.
-You are an intelligent, well-informed person who embraces your softer side spirituality and also pride yourself on being passionate about health, nutrition, science, and fitness.
+In other words, you, like me, are probably what I call a “healthy, woo-woo geek.”
+You are an intelligent, well-informed person who embraces your softer side of spirituality and prides yourself on being passionate about health, nutrition, science, and fitness.

 So why would you need to take supplements for health, fitness, and longevity?
 Doesn't nutrient-dense food, good water, and relatively clean living give you enough crucial vitamins, minerals, and antioxidants?

 I get the question: life is already complicated, there is a dizzying array of supplements to choose from, and the expense can add up fast, as can the clutter and confusion from eight billion bottles of capsules, tinctures, powders, oils, tablets and packets in your pantry.
 Things can get complex fast, and no one—including me—wants to spend their precious time counting and swallowing pills.
-I've definitely been overwhelmed by the amount of space that supplements can occupy (in fridges and travel suitcases), and the time and monetary expenses of tracking and ordering new bottles.
+I've certainly been overwhelmed by the physical space supplements can occupy (in fridges and travel suitcases) and the time and monetary expenses of tracking and ordering new bottles.

 Moreover, supplements can be dangerous.
 I've dedicated podcasts to exposing the deceptive tactics that some supplement companies employ and explored controversial fringe supplements.

 So in this article, I'm going to present you with some pretty compelling information (all research-based, mind you) to support the notion that supplements can indeed amplify the benefits of your healthy, woo-woo geek lifestyle, especially if you're a hard-charging, high-achiever like I profess to be.
 I'll provide scientifically-validated reasons that supplements help optimize health, performance, and longevity.
-Then I will outline the exact supplements that I take (and recommend to my family and friends), and give you a handy-dandy guide for proper dosing and timing.
+Then I will outline the exact supplements I take (which I also recommend to my family and friends) and give you a handy-dandy guide for proper dosing and timing.

-Let's begin with this: our modern, post-industrial, polluted, toxin-laden lifestyle demands more nutrients than food can provide.
+Let's begin with this: your modern, post-industrial, polluted, toxin-laden lifestyle demands more nutrients than food can provide.

-Every day, you face hundreds of toxins—pollutants in the air, degraded plastic byproducts in drinking water, chemicals in cleaning products, and pesticides in our food—which further increase our bodies’ needs for vitamins, minerals, and antioxidants.
+Every day, you face hundreds of toxins—pollutants in the air, degraded plastic byproducts in drinking water, chemicals in cleaning products, and pesticides in your food—which further increase your body’s need for vitamins, minerals, and antioxidants.
 These nutrients are necessary to help shuttle toxins through natural detox pathways and prevent the formation of DNA-damaging free radicals.
 Even exercise is a stressor that increases your body’s need for nutrients.

-Furthermore, if you're a hard-charging, high-performing exercise enthusiast (like many of the people reading this), your nutrient requirements far exceed the recommendations for the general, sedentary population.
+Furthermore, if you're a hard-charging, high-performing exercise enthusiast (like many people reading this), your nutrient requirements far exceed the recommendations for the general, sedentary population.

 To make matters worse, you're likely not getting the full array of nutrients from the food that prior generations enjoyed.
 Due to modern farming techniques and fertilizers, most soil is depleted of nutrients, which decreases the beneficial vitamins, minerals, and antioxidants in conventionally-grown crops.

-Along the same lines, the abundance of refined carbohydrates and processed foods create significant blood sugar swings and glycemic variability our ancestors also didn't deal with to as great an extent.
-A glance at a coffee shop display case or hotel breakfast bar that features bagels, muffins, and sugary cereals explains why many people need a snack a couple hours later just to make it through the inevitable mid-morning blood sugar crash.
+Along the same lines, the abundance of refined carbohydrates and processed foods create significant blood sugar swings and glycemic variability your ancestors also didn't deal with to as great an extent.
+A glance at a coffee shop display case or hotel breakfast bar laden with bagels, muffins, and sugary cereals explains why many people need a snack a couple of hours later just to make it through the inevitable mid-morning blood sugar crash.
 Blood sugar imbalances lead to chronic inflammation and may be responsible for up to 80% of modern diseases, including Alzheimer’s disease (nicknamed “type 3 diabetes”), obesity, depression, and cancer.

-Similarly, the meat, eggs, and dairy products commonly found in grocery stores deliver fewer anti-inflammatory nutrients, such as omega-3 fatty acids, than those from wild or pastured animals.
-Speaking of omega-3 fatty acids, most Western diet munchers consume an imbalanced ratio of omega-6 fatty acids to omega-3 fatty acids, further predisposing us for rampant chronic inflammation.
+Similarly, the meat, eggs, and dairy products commonly found in grocery stores deliver fewer anti-inflammatory nutrients, such as omega-3 fatty acids, than wild or pastured animals.
+Speaking of omega-3 fatty acids, most Western diet munchers consume an imbalanced ratio of omega-6 fatty acids to omega-3 fatty acids, further predisposing us to rampant chronic inflammation.

 To make it even more complicated, modern harvesting, shipping, processing, and storage techniques degrade the nutrient content of food.
 Plants grown with modern fertilizer can contain only 25% of the micronutrients of those grown using more traditional farming methods, and nutrients degrade as they are shipped and sit on store shelves.
-A fresh-picked apple is more nutritious than the apples you buy at the supermarket in winter, which were likely treated with 1-methylcyclopropene and could be up to 10 months old (according to an FDA spokesperson).
+A fresh-picked apple is more nutritious than the apple you buy at the supermarket in winter, which was likely treated with 1-methylcyclopropene and could be up to 10 months old (according to an FDA spokesperson).
 And the very preservatives used to maintain “freshness” could impede the bioavailability of the food’s nutrients—and increase your body’s need for nutrients to process these synthetic additives.
 Similarly, many common medications for acid reflux and hypertension also inhibit nutrient absorption.

-Then there are precious fat-soluble vitamins such as Vitamin D. Though the recommendations for sufficient Vitamin D levels are controversial, it’s safe to say that many Americans do not get enough Vitamin D. Even if we’re doing our best to get sun exposure—whether it’s a morning walk or going outside for lunch—it’s rare to get as much sunlight (and Vitamin D) as our outdoor-dwelling ancestors did.
+Then there are precious fat-soluble vitamins such as Vitamin D. Though the recommendations for sufficient Vitamin D levels are controversial, it’s safe to say that many Americans do not get enough of it.
+Even if you're doing your best to get sun exposure—whether it’s a morning walk or going outside for lunch—it’s rare to get as much sunlight (and Vitamin D) as your outdoor-dwelling ancestors did.

-Last but not least, our ability to absorb nutrients from food decreases as we age.
-Given the scientifically demonstrated longevity benefits of caloric restriction, it seems silly to argue that one could ignore calories and simply eat more food to obtain nutrients.
-This is another crucial area where supplements come in—a helpful boost for those of us wanting to live longer using strategies such as intermittent fasting, alternate-day fasting or caloric restriction.
+Last but not least, your ability to absorb nutrients from food decreases as you age.
+Given the scientifically-demonstrated longevity benefits of caloric restriction, it seems silly to argue that one could ignore calories and simply eat more food to obtain nutrients.
+This is another crucial area where supplements come in—a helpful boost if you want to live longer using strategies such as intermittent fasting, alternate-day fasting, or caloric restriction.

-But Wait – Our Ancestors Didn't Take Supplements, So Why Should I?
+But Wait…My Ancestors Didn't Take Supplements, So Why Should I?

-I love to use the wisdom of our ancestors to optimize my life, but I also believe in a healthy dose of “better living through science”—the ultimate marriage of ancestral wisdom and modern science.
+I love to use ancestral wisdom to optimize my life, but I also believe in a healthy dose of “better living through science”—the ultimate marriage of ancestral wisdom and modern science.

 In this case, the assumption that previous generations didn’t take supplements is simply not true.
-Ancient supplements include root, stem, and leaf teas targeted for specific symptoms, medicinal powders ground by mortar and pestles, and highly concentrated oil extracts.
-Just because these dietary supplements don’t look like the capsules and ridiculously-oversized tubs of powders doesn’t mean that they weren’t supplements.
+Ancient supplements included root, stem, and leaf teas targeted for specific symptoms, medicinal powders ground by mortar and pestles, and highly concentrated oil extracts.
+Just because those dietary add-ons don’t look like the capsules and ridiculously-oversized tubs of today's powders, doesn’t mean that they weren’t supplements.

-Additionally, our ancestors certainly consumed dirt, which we now know contains a wide range of beneficial probiotics.
+Additionally, your ancestors consumed dirt, which is now known to contain a wide range of beneficial probiotics.
 Perhaps even more compelling is the notion that animals, ranging from insects to chimps, self-medicate and supplement by consuming specific plants.
-Furthermore, the methods that we use to gather, cook, and consume food are drastically different from those of our ancestors, leading to different degrees of nutrient availability and absorption.
+Furthermore, the methods used today to gather, cook, and consume food drastically differ from those in ancestral times, leading to different nutrient availability and absorption degrees.

-For example, we generally eat only animal muscle and discard the collagen-rich connective tissues.
-Previous generations—as recent as our grandparents – simmered animal carcasses for hours, liberating collagen, gelatin, and fat-soluble vitamins from connective tissues.
-In a way, the soups our ancestors consumed are equivalent to the glucosamine/chondroitin joint supplements that line the shelves of GNC and the now-trendy bone broth that can be found at high-end restaurants.
-To learn more about ancestral nutrition, the Weston A. Price Foundation provides useful guidelines on finding and preparing nutrient-dense foods in ways that our grandparents would recognize.
+For example, most of the time, people only eat animal muscle and discard the collagen-rich connective tissues.
+Previous generations—as recent as your grandparents'—simmered animal carcasses for hours, liberating collagen, gelatin, and fat-soluble vitamins from connective tissues.
+In a way, the soups your ancestors consumed are equivalent to the glucosamine/chondroitin joint supplements that line the shelves of GNC and the now-trendy bone broth found at high-end restaurants.
+To learn more about ancestral nutrition, the Weston A. Price Foundation provides useful guidelines on finding and preparing nutrient-dense foods in ways that your grandparents would recognize.

-In the past year, as you can read about in great detail here, I’ve translated the knowledge gained from years of reading, researching and experimenting to co-found my very own supplement company, Kion.
-Kion supplements satisfy my own strict standards for quality and “scratch my own itch” as products that I personally use, endorse, and take myself every day.
+I’ve translated the knowledge gained from years of reading, researching, and experimenting to co-found my very own supplement company, Kion.
+All the Kion supplements satisfy my strict standards for quality and “scratch my own itch” as products I use, endorse, and take daily.

 The goal in creating the Kion supplement line—for both the existing products and some extremely unique formulations that are currently being developed using some of the best raw ingredients on the face of the planet—was to merge the best that modern science and ancient wisdom have to offer to enable you to optimize your body and brain.